Glasgow City F.C.: History

 around 15 miles outside the city, due to issues with the artificial playing surface at Petershill.
 For the 2020–21 season, with Petershill unavailable, they played at Broadwood Stadium in Cumbernauld, North Lanarkshire.

 City completed a domestic clean sweep in 2012, winning the treble, and they completed a second consecutive domestic treble in 2013.
 Between the seasons 2009 and 2018 inclusive, Glasgow City lost only three League matches, and continued an unprecedented run of successive Scottish championships that began in 2007–08 It was reported Glasgow City had held talks with the FA WSL in February 2013 about a possible move to an extended top flight in England.
 City cited football was not moving forward quickly enough in Scotland for women to match their ambition.
 The FA shut the door on any potential move.
 City general manager Laura Montgomery later reiterated the club's desire to play in the FA WSL.

 During the 2014 season, Glasgow City secured an eighth successive SWPL title and third successive treble.
-After a superb 5–4 aggregate win against FC Zurich, City became the first Scottish team to reach the UEFA Women's Champions League quarter-finals in November 2014.
+After a superb 5–4 aggregate win against FC Zurich, City became the first Scottish team to reach the UEFA Champions League quarter-finals in November 2014.
 After a 2–1 first leg defeat at FC Zurich, City were 1–0 down at half time, with their keeper substituted due a suspected broken collar bone, in the second leg.
 Despite City replying with two early second half goals, Zurich made it 2–2.
 An 81st minute Jo Love strike leveled the tie, but with City heading out of the competition on away goals, Suzanne Lappin powered home a header a few minutes from time to send them through.
 In the quarter-finals, Paris Saint-Germain proved too strong for City, with a 7–0 aggregate victory.